pitsios-s/ImageSegmentation/README.md

 ImageSegmentation
 =================

-An image segmentation project, using clustering algorithms, implemented in matlab.

-This project was developed for the purposes of the course 'Machine Learning' of cs department, Athens University of Economics and Business, during the Spring semester 2013 - 2014.

-It uses the KMeans and Expectation-Maximization algorithm, for splitting the image into clusters and then re-creates the image using the mean values found.
+An application that is used for image segmentation(i.e to display an image with less colors that it actually has by creating clusters of colors).
+The number of colors to display in the segmented image is user-defined.
+In order to develop this project, some clustering algorithms were used, such as K-means and Expectation-Maximization

-For running the KMeans implementation, run the script ML_KMeans, or ML_EM for the Expectation-Maximization implementation.
+In order to run the KMeans implementation, run the script ML_KMeans, or ML_EM for the Expectation-Maximization implementation.